Batman Forever: Deleted scenes

 Batman Forever went through a few major edits before its release.
-Originally darker than the final product, the film's original length was closer to 2 hours and 40 minutes, according to Schumacher.
-There was talk of an extended cut being released to DVD for the film's 10th anniversary in 2005.
+Originally darker than the final product, the film's original length was closer to two hours and forty minutes, according to Schumacher.
+There was talk of an extended cut being released to DVD for the film's tenth anniversary in 2005.
 While all four previous Batman films were given special-edition DVD releases on the same day as the Batman Begins DVD release, none of them were given extended cuts, although some scenes were in a deleted scenes section in the special features.

+In the United Kingdom, almost two minutes of cuts were made to ensure the film a PG cinema certificate; these cuts were waived for the 2024 cinema re-release, which was instead rated 12.

 Reception

 Box office

-Batman Forever opened in a record 2,842 theaters and 4,300 screens in the United States and Canada on June 16, 1995, grossing $52.8 million in its opening weekend, breaking Jurassic Park's record for highest opening-weekend gross of all time (it was surpassed two years later by The Lost World: Jurassic Park's $72.1 million).
-For six years, it had the largest opening weekend for a Warner Bros. film until 2001 when it was surpassed by Harry Potter and the Sorcerer's Stone.
-The film also achieved the highest June opening weekend, holding that record until it was beaten by Austin Powers: The Spy Who Shagged Me in 1999 and then Hulk four years later in 2003.
+Batman Forever opened in a record 2,842 theaters and 4,300 screens in the United States and Canada on June 16, 1995, grossing $52.8 million in its opening weekend, taking Jurassic Park's record for having the highest opening-weekend gross of all time (it was surpassed two years later by The Lost World: Jurassic Park's $72.1 million).
+For six years, it had the largest opening weekend for a Warner Bros. film until 2001, when it was surpassed by Harry Potter and the Sorcerer's Stone.
+The film also achieved the highest June opening weekend, holding that record until it was beaten by Austin Powers: The Spy Who Shagged Me in 1999.
 It was the first film to gross $20 million in one day, on its opening day on Friday.
-It grossed $77.4 million in its first week which was below the record $81.7 million set by Jurassic Park.
+The film also beat out Congo to reach the number one spot.
+It grossed $77.4 million in its first week, which was below the record $81.7 million set by Jurassic Park.

 Additionally, the film held the record for having the highest opening weekend for a superhero film until it was taken by X-Men in 2000.
-That year, How the Grinch Stole Christmas took Batman Forever's record for scoring the biggest opening weekend for any film starring Jim Carrey.
+That year, How the Grinch Stole Christmas broke Batman Forever's record for scoring the biggest opening weekend for any film starring Jim Carrey.
 While the film was overtaken by Pocahontas during its second weekend, it still made $29.2 million.
 It then became the first film of 1995 to reach $100 million domestically.
 The film started its international roll out in Japan on June 17, 1995, and grossed $2.2 million in 5 days from 167 screens, which was only 80% of the gross of its predecessor Batman Returns.

 The film went on to gross $184 million in the United States and Canada, and $152.5 million in other countries, totaling $336.53 million.
-The film grossed more than Batman Returns, and is the highest-grossing film from 1995 in the United States.
+The film grossed more than Batman Returns, and is the second-highest-grossing film from 1995 in the United States, behind Toy Story, as well as the sixth-highest-grossing film of that year worldwide.